yyykf/demo-all/README.md

 # Demo-all

-This repo is used to store demos related to daily learing.
+This repo is used to store demos related to daily learning.